Intern Abbie's Review

 The B&BBO was delighted to host International Business Management student Abbie Brookes for a 10-week virtual placement in late 2021/early 2022.
-In our latest blog, Abbie reflects on her time her time with the Office - thanks Abbie for your support!
+In our latest blog, Abbie reflects on her time with the Office - thanks Abbie for your support!

 "My experience at the Bristol & Bath Brussels Office has exceeded my expectations and brought about growth in both my personal and professional development.
 I have valued my time on the placement and the opportunity has been an aid to my European political understanding, my studies and the significance of sustainability and health worldwide.